MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/about_Certificate_Provider.md

 returns a **System.Security.Cryptography.X509Certificates.X509Store**
 that represents the new certificate store.

+This command creates a new certificate store named "CustomStore" in the LocalMachine store location.

 ```powershell
 New-Item -Path cert:\LocalMachine\CustomStore
 ```

-### Example 2: Create a new certificate store on a remote computer
+### Create a new certificate store on a remote computer

 This command creates a new certificate store named "HostingStore" in the LocalMachine store location on the Server01 computer.